Navigation Main | Playable Characters | Shinra Inc | SOLDIER | Deepground | Other Antagonists | Other Characters | Bosses

 - Bragging Rights Reward: The rewards for defeating Ruby and Emerald are rewards that can be traded for a set of unique Master Materia, and a Gold Chocobo.
 But if you're strong enough to beat them, you've defeated the game's most powerful enemies, so you don't need those items now.

 - Breath Weapon: Sapphire Weapon's attack is a blast of energy from its mouth.
 Ruby Weapon and Ultimate Weapon also fire projectiles from their mouths.
+Emerald Weapon also fires an energy beam from the mouth-like orifice in the center of its body.

 - Casting a Shadow: Ruby Weapon and Ultimate Weapon can cast Shadow Flare.
 Ultimate Weapon will use the attack as a parting shot should one be able to kill him; he'll usually attack his killer, so make sure they're the one holding the Enemy Skill Materia.